apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Lebanon: Israeli strike kills senior Hezbollah commander**
+**Ants can perform life-saving amputations on their wounded, study says**

-You can read more about it [here](https://www.bbc.com/news/articles/cg3e9e7y3vno).
+You can read more about it [here](https://www.washingtonpost.com/science/2024/07/03/carpenter-ant-study-amputation-wounded/).

 ## Requirements
 - Python 3.8